eshantrehan26/hello-world/README.md

-# Just a Nigga tryin to code
+# Just a Nigga tryina code
 TRYING TO LEARN BRANCHING BRO